👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 How does the clustering algorithm work?

-The Hierarchical Bias-Aware Clustering (HBAC) algorithm identifies clusters in the provided dataset based on a user-defined bias score.
-The objective is to find clusters with low variation in the bias score within each cluster and significant variation between clusters.
+The Hierarchical Bias-Aware Clustering (HBAC) algorithm identifies clusters in the provided dataset based on a user-defined bias variable.
+The objective is to find clusters with low variation in the bias variable within each cluster.
+Variation in the bias variable between clusters should be high.
 HBAC iteratively finds clusters in the data using k-means (for numerical data) or k-modes clustering (for categorical data).
 For the initial split, HBAC takes the full dataset and splits it in two clusters.
-Cluster C – with the highest standard deviation of the bias score – is selected.
+Cluster C – with the highest standard deviation of the bias variable – is selected.
 Then, cluster C is divided into two candidate clusters C' and C''’.
-If the average bias score in either candidate cluster exceed the the average bias score in C, the candidate cluster with highest bias score is selected as a new cluster.
+If the average bias variable in either candidate cluster exceed the the average bias variable in C, the candidate cluster with highest bias variable is selected as a new cluster.
 This process repeats until the maximum number of iterations (max_iterations) is reached or the resulting cluster fails to meet the minimum size requirement (n_min).
 The pseudo-code of the HBAC algorithm is provided below.

 drawing